Trivia arctica: Life habits

 This snail lives among and feeds on compound ascidians, including Botryllus schlosseri.
 They often occur together with Trivia monacha.
 The breeding season is autumn, winter and early spring.

+T. arctica is one of several Cypraeoides that secretes acid when disturbed.
+It has been suggested that the bright colour of the mantle is intended to warn of this defence.

 Note on differentiating the species

 Both Trivia arctica and Trivia monacha were considered to be two forms of the same species until 1925, when Alfred James Peile published a paper in the Proceedings of the Malacological Society differentiating the two.
 It is now known that the larvae of the two species are readily distinguishable.